How To Find Compass Points

 Compasss Sports and Activities

-Now, while summer and its pleasant weather is with us, is a perfect time to go outdoors and practice these skills.
+In summer and even pleasant fall weather is a perfect time to go outdoors and practice these skills.
 It can be a lot of fun, and is certainly an educational activity for kids, whether out in the yard or off on a camping trip.
 There are many kinds of compass-related games and sports for all ages.
 Orienteering and geocaching are two of the most popular.
 Orienteering has been around for a very long time; geocaching is a much newer sport, and does rely on GPS devices.
 But that’s another article entirely.